Why Some People See Ghosts and Other Apparitions

 For example, grieving individuals who have lost a loved one on whom they depended greatly may shut themselves off from social contact with others and rarely leave their homes.
 The loneliness and isolation, coupled with high levels of stress and unchanging sensory stimulation, might very well produce the same biological conditions that could trigger a “visit” from the recently departed.
 Studies indicate that almost half of widowed elderly Americans experience a hallucination of the departed spouse.
 Such after-death communications actually appear to be a healthy coping mechanism and a normal part of the bereavement process.

-The phenomenon of the sensed presence may account for some religious experiences as well.
-Such episodes often occur following extended periods of meditation and internal reflection and may be facilitated by unusual and intense physical stimulation.
+The phenomenon of the sensed presence may account for many religious experiences as well.
+Sensed presences often occur following extended periods of meditation and internal reflection and they may be facilitated by unusual and intense physical stimulation.
 Early religious figures such as Moses, Jesus, and Mohammed all reportedly met supernatural beings while wandering in the desert; indeed, fasting, prolonged meditation, and stimulation of the body through pain and fatigue are part and parcel of most religions.
+Almost every religion also offers an explanation for what happens to us after we die, with the assurance that death isn’t the end.
+And there is, in fact, evidence that very religious people don’t fear death as much as others.

 Rites of Passage